Logical Reasoning Practice Question and Answer

 Conclusions:

-(II) Some beauty are not left
+(II) Some left are grace

-5ed9b99ff528050f914fbc2f1.
+5ed9aae75663d17e0b8e988e1.
 If only conclusion I follows.

 2. If only conclusion II follows.